mmkal/expect-type/README.md

 If you're using Jest along with `eslint-plugin-jest`, and you put assertions inside `test(...)` definitions, you may get warnings from the [`jest/expect-expect`](https://github.com/jest-community/eslint-plugin-jest/blob/master/docs/rules/expect-expect.md) rule, complaining that "Test has no assertions" for tests that only use `expectTypeOf()`.

-To remove this warning, configure the ESlint rule to consider `expectTypeOf` as an assertion:
+To remove this warning, configure the ESLint rule to consider `expectTypeOf` as an assertion:

 ```json
 "rules": {